The easiest and most fun way to start learning to play I find is to play along using chords.

 Phil Collins Against All Odds Chords – Chordify

-Concrete Blonde – Joey Chords – Chordify <– This one is easy; white keys only.
+Concrete Blonde – Joey Chords – Chordify <– This one is not too hard.

 Anouk – Michel Chords – Chordify